unball/Firmware/README.md

 #define WEMOS_DEBUG true
 ```

-Note that to upload the firmware, you don't need the debug to be true!!!
+Note that to upload the firmware, you have to put WEMOS_DEBUG to false.